Court extends judicial remand of Maryam, cousin till 23rd

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court on Wednesday extended the judicial remand of PML-N Vice President Maryam Nawaz till October 23.
-She is an accused in the Chaudhry Sugar Mills alleged money laundering investigations.
+LAHORE: An accountability court on Wednesday extended the judicial remand of PML-N Vice President Maryam Nawaz by October 23.
+She is an accused in Chaudhry Sugar Mills alleged money laundering investigations.

+The court also extended the judicial remand of Maryam’s cousin Yousaf Abbas, co-accused in the case, for the same period.

 The court marked the physical attendance of the accused and allowed Maryam, Yousaf and their counsel to have a meeting in a separate room for consultations.
 The judge asked Maryam to leave the rostrum and sit on his chair, saying that due to rush, there could be a security issue.
 On which, the counsel of Maryam said they know all the faces and there is no chance of such a situation.
 The judge remarked: “You may not know all the faces.”